Getting your hazard communications to work for you

 Pillar 2: Choose

-Based on the kind of incident, the data collected from the field needs to be routed to the appropriate team to make a choice about what playbook to run.
-A fire may go to an different team then a flood, or a shooter, or a network outage.
-Ensuring data integrity is paramount in this process, allowing the assessment team to make an informed, timely choice about how best to respond.
-This assessment team could be software, or a series of humans who have authority to trigger the next phase.
-If information from the field is accurate and timely, this pillar should happen fast.
+Based on the type of incident or hazard classification, the data collected from the field needs to be routed to the appropriate team to make a choice about what playbook to run.
+For instance, a fire may go to a different team than a flood, a shooter, hazardous waste, or a network outage.
+Ensuring data integrity is paramount in this process, allowing the assessment team to enact a system of classification in order to make an informed, timely choice about how best to respond.
+This assessment process could be as simple as software, a series of humans who have the authority to trigger the next phase, or an alternative method unique to your situation.
+If information from the field is accurate and timely, this pillar should happen fast among the responsible party.

 Pillar 3: Act

-This is the actual response, instruction specific teams to do specific things until resolution.
-These communications can vary in content and medium.
-Track everything.
-Being able to analyze ;progress and status of these communications and their outcomes can mean the different between success and failure during a response.
-Depending on the incident and your playbook, this stage ;can take minutes or years.
+Being able to analyze the progress and status of these incident communications and their outcomes can mean the difference between success and failure during a response.
+Depending on the incident and your playbook, this stage can take minutes or even years.
+That's why it's vital that you take a comprehensive look at your protective measures before and after incidents to occur to shorten this process as much as possible.

 Pillar 4: Analyze